drandrewthomas/gcodercnc2d5/Testing/Readme.md

 **Inkscape_100x75_load_test.svg**: This file includes a number of elements, some rotated, for general checking that Inkscape files load correctly.
 It also includes an image and text element to test that the code detects them on loading (as displayed in the browser's developer console).
 This file was created using Inkscape version 0.92 on Ubuntu Linux.

 **Boxy_100x75_load_test.svg**: This is the same as the Inkscape loading test SVG file, but created online in BoxySVG.
-This file was created using the Boxy Chromebook WebApp).
+This file was created using the Boxy Chromebook WebApp.

+**Touchdraw_100x75_load_test.svg**: This is the same as the Inkscape loading test SVG file, but created using Touchdraw.
+This file was created using the Touchdraw Android app on a Chromebook tablet.

 **LibreDraw_100x75_load_test.svg**: This is the same as the other load tests, but created in LibreDraw. **It will not pass testing as LibreDraw is not currently supported**.
 However, it is included here to monitor the level of compatibility between versions in case of future attempts to support it.
 This file was created using LibreOffice version 6.2.8.2 on Ubuntu Linux.